ShoeRiderr/ShoeRiderr/README.md

 ### Hi there 👋

+## Something about me

+I am 26 years old and currently live in Gdynia.
+I likie to learn about psychology, go to the gym and programming :muscle: :man_technologist: :man_technologist:

 <!--
 **ShoeRiderr/ShoeRiderr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.